atymic/twitter/README.md

 3.x is the current major version, and is not backward compatible with 2.x.

-We'll release a detailed migration guide to make switching as easy as possible shorty, but it can be used on new projects now.
+See the migration guide in [UPGRADE.md](./UPGRADE.md).

 ### 2.x

-2.x is not longer going to be maintained by us.
-We will accept PRs that fix issues, but will not be adding any features.
+2.x is not longer maintained.
+We are not accepting bug fixes, please upgrade to 3.x

 # Usage